 - hygiene practices (including cord-care and caregiver handwashing)

-There is good evidence that adherence to recommended essential newborn care practices substantially reduces mortality risk, especially for very small newborns.
+There is good evidence that adherence to these recommended practices substantially reduces mortality risk, especially for very small newborns.
 Health service contacts (notably associated with antenatal care and the hospital admission for childbirth) are important opportunities to influence these practices.
 In some settings, community health workers (CHWs) can serve as important channels to influence adoption of these practices among pregnant women.